Srisrijakka1/Real-Time-Face-Recognition-Based-Attendance-Monitoring-System/README.md

               This Repository also helpful in developing high secure Login based on face recognition.

 # Requirements for this project:
-              A google account > for colab access
+ > A google account > for Google colab and Google Drive access
+ >
-                               > google drive to store the whole project related data.
+ >                  > google drive to store the whole project related data and Google Colab to run the code.
+ >
-              High Resolution webcamera.For this project 1080MP camera gives more better capturing results compared to less resolution cameras.
+ > High Resolution webcamera.For this project 1080MP camera gives more better capturing results compared to less resolution cameras.

 # Adventages of this Project: